AdobeDocs/cloudmanager-api-docs/advancing-and-cancelling-steps.md

 #### Stop Paused Deployment

-The body to stop a paused deployment step step passes `resume` as `false`:
+The body to stop a paused deployment step passes `resume` as `false`:

 ```javascript
 {